-Tooth extractions are a dental option when a tooth is removed from its socket.
-Oral surgeons primarily perform tooth extractions, but dentists and periodontists can also carry out these procedures as part of their skills as dental providers.
+Tooth extraction is the removal of a tooth from its socket.
+Primarily tooth extractions are performed by oral surgeons, however dentists and periodontists can also perform these procedures as part of their expertise as dental providers.

 The dentist in Pearland, TX, is highly skilled and experienced in performing dental extractions.
-The dentist aims to keep your teeth intact as it is the preferred dental option of dentists.
+A dentist aims to keep your teeth intact as it is the preferred dental option of dentists.

-The Pearland dentist thoroughly checked your teeth, gums, and mouth before an extraction.
+The Pearland dentist will thoroughly check your teeth, gums, and mouth before deciding on performing an extraction.
 Preserving your teeth is the best option, but if it cannot be avoided, the dentist ensures the extraction procedure proceeds painlessly.
-Keeping patient comfort a high priority, the dentist ensures the tooth is entirely numb before proceeding with the extraction.
+Keeping the patient comfortable is a high priority, thus, the dentist ensures the tooth is entirely numb before proceeding with the extraction.